 - Some slopes in the game were made more slippery in the Japanese version.

-- It's possible to skip the second Terrible Portrait miniboss in Mirror Mansion in the US and European versions due to the invisible walls surrounding the arena not extending all the way out.
-This skip was fixed in the Japanese version by extending the invisible walls outwards and upwards, making it so you can't skip the miniboss at all.
+- It's possible to skip both Terrible Portrait minibosses in Mirror Mansion in the US and European versions due to the invisible walls surrounding the arenas not extending all the way out.
+The first can be skipped only with the Super Jump glitch, while the second can simply be jumped around.
+Skipping a fight locks the camera, until Wario enters a sub-level or the boss room.
+These skips were fixed in the Japanese version by extending the invisible walls outwards and upwards, making it so you can't skip the minibosses at all.

 2-2 Sub Level Background

 One of the sub levels in World 2-2 (Wonky Circus) had its background changed between versions.
 The international versions have the blocks arranged in two layered circles surrounding the stage, whereas the Japanese version has two vertical "wheels" on either side.

 The Japanese version shows gameplay demos if you wait on the title screen for around a minute.
 In the international versions, the game's opening just repeats itself.